intervortex/vortex/site/content/posts/reviews/2024-03-11-review-goldis-almostopster-circle-of-dust-disengage.md

 [Circle of Dust - Am I In Sync? - 1 - I Predict a Clone (1994)](https://www.youtube.com/watch?v=GP15qu-CjDQ)

 I followed the only lead I had.
 Circle of Dust, a one-man band of Klayton Scott’s, were a Christian industrial rock act, and up until this point the only Christian metal I knew of were Stryper, who, if you’re not familiar with, suck.
 This was a revelation, and I devoured Circle of Dust, Brainchild, Angeldust and Argyle Park, carefully avoiding the heretic secular music surrounding Scott on all sides.
-In my first ever discography run, I proceed forward through Scott’s music, barely understanding anything, until I hit the end:
+In my first ever discography run, I proceeded forward through Scott’s music, barely understanding anything, until I hit the end:

 ![Circle of Dust.
 A wave of Christian industrial music in… | by Jason  Morehead | Chrindie '95 | Medium](https://miro.medium.com/v2/resize:fit:700/1*MjDmo1hkxQy0UPsHYS4JHw.jpeg)